-Neurologic toxicities that were fatal or life-threatening, including immune effector cell-associated neurotoxicity syndrome (ICANS), occurred following treatment with BREYANZI.
+Neurologic toxicities that were fatal or life-threatening, including immune effector cellassociated neurotoxicity syndrome (ICANS), occurred following treatment with BREYANZI.
 Serious events including cerebral edema and seizures occurred with BREYANZI.
 Fatal and serious cases of leukoencephalopathy, some attributable to fludarabine, also occurred.

-In clinical trials of BREYANZI, CAR T cell-associated neurologic toxicities occurred in 31% of patients, including $\geq$ Grade 3 cases in 10% of patients.
+In clinical trials of BREYANZI, CAR T cell-associated neurologic toxicities occurred in 31% of patients, including \geq Grade 3 cases in 10% of patients.
 The median time to onset of neurotoxicity was 8 days (range: 1 to 63 days).
 Neurologic toxicities resolved in 88% of patients with a median duration of 7 days (range: 1 to 119 days).
 Of patients developing neurotoxicity, 82% also developed CRS.

-The most common neurologic toxicities (≥5%) included encephalopathy, tremor, aphasia, delirium, and headache.
+The most common neurologic toxicities (\geq 5%) included encephalopathy, tremor, aphasia, delirium, and headache.

-Monitor patients daily for at least 7 days following BREYANZI infusion at a REMS-certified healthcare facility for signs and symptoms of neurologic toxicities and assess for other causes of neurological symptoms.
-Monitor patients for signs or symptoms of neurologic toxicities for at least 4 weeks after infusion and treat promptly.
-Manage neurologic toxicity with supportive care and/or corticosteroid as needed [see Dosage and Administration (2:31)]
+Monitor patients daily for at least 7 days following BREYANZI infusion for signs and symptoms of neurologic toxicities and assess for other causes of neurological symptoms.
+Continue to monitor patients for signs or symptoms of neurologic toxicities for at least 2 weeks after infusion and treat promptly.
+Manage neurologic toxicity with supportive care and/or corticosteroid as needed [see Dosage and Administration (2.2, 2.3)].
+Advise patients to avoid driving for at least 2 weeks following infusion.